 9. Hairless Chinese Crested

-One of the world’s most exotic dogs, the Hairless Chinese Crested Dog has a single coat of fur.
-Despite their size, they actually make great watch dogs as they keep an eye on everything in the household and will raise alarm when something isn’t going as usual.
-Many are described as intelligent.
+One of the world’s most exotic dogs, the Hairless Chinese Crested Dog has a single coat of fur and is very intelligent.
+Despite their size, a Hairless Chinese Crested makes for an excellent guard dog, as they will quickly raise the alarm when something in the house isn’t right.

 8. German Shepherd

-Also known as Alsations, German Shepards were developed to guard and protect flocks of sheep.
-To this day they are still used as guard dogs but also in the police force as they are extremely intelligent and can be taught new ticks at almost any age!
+Also known as Alsatians, German Shepherds were bred to guard and protect flocks of sheep.
+To this day, they are still used as guard dogs but are also found in the police force as they are extremely intelligent and can be taught new tricks at almost any age.

 7. Tibetan Mastiff